 As a survivor of domestic violence, Chakir' Underdown brings her passion for advocacy and empowerment to the Save A Warrior family.
 After graduating with her Bachelor's from The Ohio State University, Chakir' continued her educational career by earning an M.A. in Latin American Studies and an M.S. in Marketing Communications.
 Chakir' dedicated her passion for helping others by serving as a peer mentor, while also dedicating her volunteer marketing and organizational services to the Columbus Legal Aid Society, The Ohio State University, and the City of Dublin, OH.
 A long time resident of Columbus, Ohio, Chakir' serves as the Ohio Marketing Director for Save A Warrior, connecting the organization and the SAW mission to the Central Ohio community.
 Currently, Chakir' is completing her law degree at The Ohio State University Moritz College of Law.

-Adam carr - deputy director of programs
+Adam carr - deputy director

 Adam Carr has over 12 years of service in the U.S. Army.
 As a Special Forces Green Beret, Adam hunted Al Qaeda operatives, developed intelligence networks, conducted diplomatic relations, and briefed Ambassadors and Generals on Geopolitical environments.
 In 2006, Adam earned his B.A. in Security and Intelligence from The Ohio State University.
 He spent the next eight years deploying to Asia, including Operation Enduring Freedom - The Philippines and Operation Enduring Freedom - Afghanistan, twice.
 Adam's passion comes from a deeply-rooted desire to serve others and save lives.
 He has been deeply affected over the loss of his teammates, mentors, and close friends to suicide.
 He currently owns a company with his wife and speaks to students, corporations, and a wide variety of audiences all over the country.
 In the Spring of 2017, to further strengthen his leadership and personal development, Adam will begin his MBA program here in Central Ohio.